Eye Health Central

 There are many kinds of contact lenses, and even those who do not have problems with their eyesight may still choose to get coloured lenses for cosmetic reasons.

 In most cases, contacts are used for correcting vision problems and the type of lens you choose should be designed to cater to your particular requirements.
-Whether you are short sighted or long sighted or whether you have astigmatism or need multifocals, there is almost definitely a contact lens that will suit you.
+Whether you are short-sighted or long-sighted or whether you have astigmatism or need multifocals, there is almost definitely a contact lens that will suit you.

 If you want to wear contact lenses to correct your eyesight, you must start by consulting an eyecare practitioner for a fitting.
 Only registered Optometrists, Contact lens opticians and medical practitioners can fit contact lenses.